Ivy Raider ‘Moneyball for Gunnery’

 Figure 5 demonstrates a clear positive correlation with predicted probability of Q1, painting a compelling

-rate, while a score of 10 shows 59 percent.
-The average score for 110 crews equaled 6.48, which corresponded
+while a score of 10 shows 59 percent.
+The average score for 110 crews equaled 6.48, which corresponded to a

 Figure 5 — Relationship Between Gunner Pride Score and Crew Q1 Probability